Hollie Davidson - the pioneer with 'the whole refereeing package'

 Davidson had to recalibrate her rugby senses, learn to be constantly alive to the phase-play raging around her, and attuned to the myriad complexities of the sport's hefty lawbook.

-"It's a completely different challenge," she says.
+"It's a completely different challenge," the former Aboyne Academy pupil says.
 "There's a lot of responsibility on you.
 It's very mentally and physically demanding.
 It definitely, mentally, is more draining than playing.

 "Playing half-back, you're supposed to be on the ball for 80 minutes.
 But you always have those defaults to go to - whether it's a move or a kick for territory - but refereeing, in the early part of my career, I was going home after a game and I could have a little nap afterwards, because I was finding it so mentally fatiguing."